 The Today Show called Attorney Kenneth M. Phillips "the dog-bite king of the legal universe."
 Time Magazine called him "California's leading dog-bite lawyer."
 Good Housekeeping referred to him as "a leading expert in dog-bite law."

 The Chicago Tribune called him "an expert in laws pertaining to dog bites."
 The Los Angeles Times said he is "the nation's best-known practitioner of terrier torts."
 Animals 24/7 referred to him as "the senior specialist in representing dog attack victims worldwide."

 Attorney Phillips is the USA's leading authority in dog bite law.
-Since the 1990s he has been doing one thing and one thing only: he represents dog bite victims.
-He does not charge anything unless he succeeds in getting money for a client.
-Dog bite victims are entitled to compensation for medical bills, future medical treatment, lost income, pain, suffering, and much more.
+Since the 1990s he has been doing one thing and one thing only: representing dog bite victims.
+He does not charge anything unless he gets money for a client.
 Mr. Phillips has earned tens of millions of dollars for dog bite victims all over the nation, winning cases against dog owners, landlords, property owners, property management companies, employers, stores, animal control departments, police departments, and school districts.
 (See his Greatest Cases.)

 What People Say About Him